 If you own a WordPress, be it for business or personal purposes, you would probably want to have high SEO rankings to have more people on your website.
-Apart from generating unique content and working in an interesting niche, you need to create a top-notch design to attract new visitors.
+Apart from generating unique content and working in an interesting niche, you need to create a top-notch design to attract new visitors and you can do this by speeding up your WordPress website.
 It may involve the high resolution of images, videos, and visual content.
 Some users start with PHP tutorials (as WordPress runs on it) to add more functionality that is missing in the available WordPress themes or plugins.
 But with all these improvements and additional features, comes additional time to load all these objects that may slow down your website.

 If you have ever been pondering over the question is the website loading speed important for SEO, a short answer is yes, and the longer explanation of why follows.

 So, why is website speed important for SEO?

 According to HostingTribunal, 39% of people will leave a website if images load too long.
 And this fact cannot be ignored by Google, who strive to grant top SERP pages to websites with a great experience only.